sarahgoh97/main/collated/functional/zacci.md

     public static final String MESSAGE_LOGIN_FAILURE = "Login failed.
 Username and/or Password entered incorrectly.";
     public static final String MESSAGE_LOGIN_SUCCESS = "Login Success";
+    public static final String MESSAGE_ALREADY_LOGGED_IN = "You are already logged in.
+Please logout before "
+            + "attempting to login with another account.";

     public static final String MESSAGE_USAGE = COMMAND_WORD + ": Logs in with your username and password to gain "
             + "access to the Prison Book.\n"